-Prior to the conference, preparing yourself by conducting adequate research is of utmost importance.
+Before the conference, preparing yourself by conducting adequate research is of utmost importance.
 This is a three-fold process:

-- 1. Understanding your country/NGO
+- a.
+Understanding your country

-- 2. Understanding your committee
+- b.
+Understanding your committee

-- 3. Understanding your topics
+- c.
+Understanding your topics

 The best place to begin is by religiously reading through the conference material - this delegate handbook, as well as your committee background guide.
-Once you have understood how the conference works and what exactly you have to do, you can begin your own research.
+Once you have understood how the conference works and what exactly you have to do, you can begin your research.

 a.
-Understanding your country/NGO
+Understanding your country

-The most important point to remember prior to and during the conference is that a delegate is not representing their own personal opinions, but their country or NGO's opinions.
-The role of the delegate is to defend their country/organization's stance, which might include situations where you are forced to suggest an action you may disagree with.
+The most important point to remember before and during the conference is that a delegate is not representing their personal opinions, but their country's opinions.
+The role of the delegate is to defend their country's stance, which might include situations where you are forced to suggest an action you may disagree with.

-The starting point of researching your country/organization is to learn more about the history.
+The starting point of researching your country is to learn more about its history.
 This allows you to comprehend the ideologies upon which your government forms its laws and foreign policies.
 Additionally, you may come across historical events which may have relevance to your topics.
-For NGOs, read about previous humanitarian work or projects which it has executed.